City Of: Plot

 Meanwhile, in her dingy apartment, Cordelia hangs up her one dress and nibbles snacks she stole from the party because she could not afford food while listening to her talent agent's discouraging phone message.
 After Tina falls asleep, Angel spends the night on the public library's computers, searching for information about Tina's friend Denise, who disappeared after becoming involved with Russell.
 The next morning, Angel tells Tina he believes her friend Denise was murdered.
 As she listens, Tina spots Doyle's note listing her name and workplace, and, convinced afresh that Angel has been running some scam for Russell, panics and runs.
-Angel tries to grab her at the building's entrance, but sunlight burns his hand, causing him to turn vampirish reflexively.
+Angel tries to grab her at the building's entrance, but sunlight burns his hand, causing him to turn vampiric reflexively.
 In stark terror, Tina flees.

 Russell Winters, a multi-millionaire businessman, finds Tina when she returns to her apartment to pack.
 She allows herself to be drawn into his arms; however, Russell is a vampire and bites her.
 Angel races to the rescue, only to find Tina dead, marks of vampire predation on her throat.

 Later that day at his heavily guarded mansion, Russell meets with a young lawyer from the evil law firm of Wolfram & Hart to discuss his airtight (fictitious) alibi in the matter of Tina's demise.
 Russell orders the lawyer to bring him Cordelia, whom he has selected as his next victim.

 Angel tracks down Stacy and interrogates him until he reveals Russell's location, then persuades Doyle to help him avenge Tina's death.
 Excited by her limo ride to meet the Russell Winters, Cordelia is impressed by his ornate mansion.
 After a servant ushers her into Russell's den, Cordelia spills the story of her life to her host - until she notices the unusually heavy drapes and lack of mirrors and concludes aloud that Winters is a vampire.
 Winters vamps and reaches for Cordelia, who flees.
 Angel arrives and rescues her.

 The next day, Angel stalks into a conference room at the heavily guarded Russell Winters Enterprises building, where Russell is conducting a meeting with his business associates and the Wolfram & Hart lawyer.
 Unimpressed by Russell's claim that he can do whatever he wants and get away with it, Angel asks the CEO if he can fly, then kicks his chair through the windows.
 Exposed to sunlight, Russell bursts into flames and disintegrates into dust.
 As Angel departs, the lawyer uses his cell phone to casually report to his firm to set up an inter-office board meeting that afternoon and that although the firm's "Senior Partners" need not be disturbed by the issue just yet, there seems to be a "new player in town".